 Opus just like many others have been successfully working from home since lockdown was announced – so perhaps the new normal of working from home isn’t really that much of a big deal?

 Or is it?
-One of the differences is that back two months ago, many companies set up for home-working as a temporary measure with a quick fix rapid deploy approach applied which now might not be sustainable for on-going business needs of the future.
+One of the differences is that two months ago, many companies set up for home-working as a temporary measure with a quick fix rapid deploy approach applied which now might not be sustainable for on-going business needs of the future.

 What will the new normal office look like?